sebescudie/VL.ColourLovers/README.md

 _A small utility node that allows to search for color palettes on ColourLovers by keyword or by color and easily use them in your patch._

+## Known issue
+As of today (5/12/21), it seems the plugin has troubles communicating with the ColourLovers API (see [this post](https://discourse.vvvv.org/t/vl-colourlovers/19483/3) on the vvvv forum).
+I'm waiting for feedback from ColourLovers and will update this README when it's fixed.

 ## Installation

 Go to gamma's command line and type